borncamp/citydata/README.md

     usage: ruby allrealprop.rb streets

+countysalerecords.rb

+    Parses a mongodb for sbl number, then uses those numbers to lookup sale records for a given property on the counties website only ran on data for city of buffalo.
+Ran on the realproperty.json dataset.

 realproperty.json.zip - A zipped copy of the real property db scraped using allrealprop.rb in JSON format

 realproperty.csv - A copy of the real property db scraped using allrealprop.rb in csv format